MKaras93/elite-dangerous-classes-library/README.md

 # Can I use different data sources?
 Can I add more fields?
 Yes, the provided EliteBgsApiAdapter is just an example.
 You can write a similar adapter, or extend this one, and then connect it to the proper class in edclasses.
 I will add a more detailed tutorial in the future.

+You can also use the model classes (check out ## model classes above) and create your own data source system.

 # Why don't you XYZ:
 The project is in very early phase.
 Have any idea?
 Please open an issue, I would be glad to discuss.